-Vehicle condition: It's the driver's legal responsibility to ensure that the vehicle they are driving is roadworthy and the driver would receive a fine and points on their licence if the vehicle had a defect.
+It's the driver's legal responsibility to ensure that the vehicle they are driving is roadworthy.
+The driver will receive a fine and points on their licence if the vehicle had a defect.
 Regular checks should include fuel, lights, fluid levels, tyres and windscreen wipers.
 It's a good idea to carry spare bulbs and keep light lenses clean.

-The area of tyre that is in contact with the road surface is about the size of a CD case, so it’s important that you check your tyres on a regular basis.
-Most tyres are now fitted with tread wear indicators that show how low that tread depth is.
+It’s important that you check your tyres on a regular basis.
 The legal minimum tread depth for a car is 1.6mm across the centre three-quarters of the tyre, around the whole circumference.
 In winter it is recommended that you have at least 3mm of tread depth to deal with weather conditions and to reduce aquaplaning.
 The less tread on the tyre, the less grip on the road and the longer the stopping distance becomes.
 Don’t forget to check the spare wheel at the same time.

-Drinking & driving: Even the smallest amount of alcohol can affect a driver's skills without them realising: Everyone is different so it’s best not to have any at all if you are driving or to make alternative travel arrangements.
+Even the smallest amount of alcohol can affect a driver's skills without them realising.
+Everyone is different so it’s best not to have any at all if you are driving; or to make alternative travel arrangements.